Love Lives in Whitefish, Montana, But So Do Neo-Nazis

 Hate can gather in the most banal of places.
 Like a conference room at the Kalispell Hilton Garden Inn, outfitted with about a hundred chairs, a simple podium, and bad ’90s carpet.
 That’s where Chuck Baldwin’s church, Liberty Fellowship, gathers every Sunday from 2 to 5 p.m., and where his message is livestreamed to hundreds of loyal followers across the country.
 On a Sunday in January, the service started with a haunting hymn, sung in harmony by several women, before Baldwin took the pulpit to preach, without notes, for two hours.

 Baldwin looks like a mix of a church dad and a real estate agent: He has a thick head of golden hair and a Mona Lisa smile that looks kind from one vantage point, scheming from another.
-For 35 years, he helmed a church in Tallahassee, Florida, where his anti-gay, anti-abortion, fundamentalist preaching drew thousands.
+For 35 years, he helmed a church in Pensacola, Florida, where his anti-gay, anti-abortion, fundamentalist preaching drew thousands.

 Baldwin believes the South should’ve won the Civil War.
 He believes that the “castrated churches” of America are terrified of “Judaizers” and hamstrung by political correctness.
-For his various explicitly homophobic, anti-Semitic, and anti-Muslim preachings, Baldwin and his church have been designated a hate group by the Southern Poverty Law Center.
+For his various explicitly homophobic, anti-Semitic, and anti-Muslim preachings, Baldwin and his church have been designated an extremist group by the Southern Poverty Law Center.

 Hate can gather in the most banal of places.